Mathuran/MathuranSadagopanResume/MathuranSadagopanResume.md

 <!-- - Achieved 0 ticket queues while on-call for business-critical services at Amazon -->

 ### Microsoft | Software Engineer Intern <small>| May 2020 - August 2020 </small>
-Created features for various Microsoft products such as Windows Power Toys and Microsoft Teams for Android.
-Quickly learned and adapted to multiple different projects and teams and independently launched features.
+Created features for Microsoft Teams for Android and Windows PowerToys.
+Quickly learned and adapted to multiple projects and independently launched features.

-- Fixed 3 user pain-points in Microsoft Teams for Android via 3 new features using Android Java / Kotlin
+- Fixed 3 user pain points in Microsoft Teams for Android via 3 new features using Android Java/Kotlin
 - Produced features that complied with 100% of Microsoft and Android accessibility guidelines
-- Successfully demonstrated the feasibility of a Windows color-picking tool via a C# UWP POC app
 <!--
 ### Ellis Don | Full Stack Developer <small>| May 2019 – August 2019 </small>
 Streamlined workflows for 100’s in the construction industry by building online tools and services.

 - Developed responsive and stateful components such as form fields and dashboards.
 - Created the front end using React.js and Redux.
 Backend services were Go or Java Spring Boot -->

-## Projects
-### Siren Sense <small>| Jan 2021 - March 2021 </small>
-University Capstone project built using React Native, Python and Tensor Flow.
-Developed a siren detection app to make noise-canceling headphones and vehicles safer around emergency vehicles.
-- Achieved a target accuracy of 80% in our audio detection model developed using Tensor Flow